lestrrat-go/jwx/README.md

 ## Backwards Compatibility Notice

+### Users of github.com/lestrrat/go-jwx

+Uh, why are you using such an ancient version?
+You now that repository is archived for a reason, yeah?

 ### Pre-1.0.0 users

 The API has been reworked quite substantially between pre- and post 1.0.0 releases.
 Please check out the [Changes](./Changes) file (or the [diff](https://github.com/lestrrat-go/jwx/compare/v0.9.2...v1.0.0), if you are into that sort of thing)